Rapper Young Thug pleads guilty to gang, drug and gun charges

 Young Thug pleaded guilty to one gang charge, three drug charges and two gun charges.
 He also entered a no contest plea to another gang charge and a racketeering conspiracy charge, meaning that he decided not to contest those charges but can be punished for them as if he had pleaded guilty.

 The judge imposed a sentence of 40 years with the first five to be served in prison but commuted to time served, followed by 15 years on probation.
 If he successfully completes that probation without any violations, another 20 years will be commuted to time served.
-But if he violates the conditions, he will have to serve those 20 years.
+But if he violates the conditions, he will have to serve those 20 years in addition to any penalty for a probation violation.

 Young Thug must stay away from the metro Atlanta area for the first 10 years of his probation, except for weddings, funerals, graduations or serious illness of family members, the judge said.